AntonOvsyannikov/FlashCardsMe/README.md

 ### Exporting the Deck

-Thus, we considered the basic possibilities of creating decks in the program FlashCardsMe.
-Now we export the ready deck for distribution.
-The program FlashCardsMe will automatically pack these data decks and all media files into a single archive, ready for distribution on forums or in some other way.
+Thus, we have learned the basics of creating decks in FlashCardsMe.
+Now we should export the ready deck for distribution.
+The program FlashCardsMe will automatically pack decks data and all it's media files into a single archive, ready for distribution on forums or in some other way.
 To do this, go to the main screen of the program, select our deck and click the "Export ..." button.
 Select the directory and file name, click "Save".
 Our deck is ready!
 This is the file we used in the first lesson.